snowdriftcoop/snowdrift/dev-tools/README.md

 Produces tags for definition lookup.
 See *Other Files*.

 ### keter.sh and company
-The script keter.sh is like Yesod's "keter" command, but for multi-package projects.
+The script, keter.sh, is like Yesod's "keter" command, but for multi-package projects.
 It creates a distributable tarball.
 For more info on similarly named scripts, please view their comments.
+NB: don't expect these scripts to work on your end.
+They are for deployment onto the main server.

 ### prodbuild
 Prints the production version of the project by parsing a string from the web.